oculus-samples/Unreal-SharedSpaces/Documentation/SharedSpaces.md

 	<img src="./Media/JoinLobby.png" width="1200">
 </div>

-UE4 network connections are mainly established after joining (or rejoining) an EOS lobby.
-The key information that we need is our EOS room master client status, the host address associated with the current master client of the space that we are connecting to, and an optional start location.
+UE4 network connections are established after joining or rejoining an EOS lobby.
+We need three key pieces of information: the EOS room master client status, the host address of the current master client, and an optional start location.

 <div style="text-align: center; padding: 10pt;">
 	<img src="./Media/host_migration.png" width="1200">
 </div>

-When there is a change of master client, we are forced to perform a host migration which is basically just a question of reestablishing our UE4 network connections.
+When the master client changes, we perform a host migration by reestablishing UE4 network connections.

 <div style="text-align: center; padding: 10pt;">
 	<img src="./Media/ue4_open_level.png" width="1200">
 </div>

-We create our UE4 connection using the __open__ console command.
-That command takes a parameter that looks like an HTTP URL.
-It takes two different forms depending on whether or not we need to host the level or join an existing server.
+We create the UE4 connection using the __open__ console command.
+This command takes a parameter resembling an HTTP URL and has two forms depending on whether we host the level or join an existing server:

 +  __Master Client__: open &lt;level&gt; # &lt;startpos&gt; ? listen
 +  __Normal Client__:  open &lt;address&gt; # &lt;startpos&gt;

-The EOS room master client opens up a level by name and uses the "?listen" parameter to indicate that we will also accept client connections.
-This is known as the __listen-server__ mode.
-Everybody else simply opens a connection to that server using the address provided.
-In the case of SharedSpaces, that address is the application-specific user id of the host followed by ".oculus".
+The EOS room master client opens the level by name and adds "?listen" to accept client connections, enabling __listen-server__ mode.
+Other clients connect using the host address, which in SharedSpaces is the host's application-specific user ID followed by ".oculus".

-The start position takes two forms:
+The start position has two forms:

-+  __Joining__: the destination of origin
++  __Joining__: the destination origin
-+  __Rejoining__: the location and rotation in string form
++  __Rejoining__: the current location and rotation as a string

-As we have shown earlier, there are a number of different situations that cause users to join or rejoin a server, and we attempt to give the user a sensible start position.
+We provide a sensible start position depending on whether the user is joining or rejoining.

 <div style="text-align: center; padding: 10pt;">
 	<img src="./Media/start_positions.png" width="600">
 </div>

-The way it works is through the placement of a number of player start objects in the level.
-These look like console controllers with a flag.
+We place several player start objects in the level, which look like console controllers with flags.

 <div style="text-align: center; padding: 10pt;">
 	<img src="./Media/player_start_tag.png" width="300">
 </div>

-Each player start has an optional *Player Start Tag*.
-In SharedSpaces, we have placed one default player start without any tag that is used when you start the game the first time.
-We have also placed player starts in front of all the portals with a tag that matches the corresponding destination.
-When you travel between spaces, we spawn you near the door that leads to your space of origin.
+Each player start can have an optional *Player Start Tag*.
+SharedSpaces includes one default player start without a tag for first-time game starts.
+We also place tagged player starts in front of portals matching their destinations.
+When traveling between spaces, players spawn near the door leading to their origin.

-In the cases where you rejoin a space, let's say during a host migration, we instead use your current location and orientation to respawn you.
-To do that, we actually create a new player start for you at that location, and use it during the player spawn process.
+When rejoining a space, such as during host migration, we respawn the player at their current location and orientation.
+We create a new player start at that location and use it during spawning.

 ## 2. <a id="C2">Roster and Invite Panels</a>

-The roster panel is an important part of the Oculus group presence system.
-It is a system panel that appears in 3D in your field of view, on top of any other game content that may be currently displayed.
-You can see who you are currently playing with, and who you have invited to join you.
+The roster panel is a key part of the Oculus group presence system.
+It appears as a 3D system panel in your field of view, overlaying any game content.
+It shows who you are playing with and who you have invited.

 <div style="text-align: center; padding: 10pt;">
 	<img src="./Media/roster_panel.jpg" width="400">
 </div>

-In SharedSpaces, opening up the roster panel is done by moving your character on top of the corresponding pressure plate.
-The essence of the RosterPanelLaunchTrigger blueprint is to ask the Oculus Platform Subsystem to launch it.
+In SharedSpaces, you open the roster panel by moving your character onto a pressure plate.
+The *RosterPanelLaunchTrigger* blueprint calls the Oculus Platform Subsystem to launch the panel.

 <div style="text-align: center; padding: 10pt;">
 	<img src="./Media/launch_roster_panel.png" width="400">
 </div>

-An important caveat when opening a system panel is that VROS absorbs all controller input until the panel is closed again.
-In UE4 a consequence is that if your player triggers the panel while moving, he will continue moving even if you release the controller thumbstick.
-To prevent that, the blueprint waits for you character to stop moving and then does a final check that you are still on the pressure plate before opening the roster panel.
+When the system panel opens, VROS absorbs all controller input until the panel closes.
+In UE4, this means if your player triggers the panel while moving, they will keep moving even after releasing the thumbstick.
+To prevent this, the blueprint waits for the character to stop moving and confirms the character is still on the pressure plate before opening the panel.

 <div style="text-align: center; padding: 10pt;">
 	<img src="./Media/screenshots/4b_id.jpg" width="400">
 </div>

-The invite panel can be opened directly from the roster panel (lower left button).
-It can also be opened directly with a separate call to the Oculus Platform Subsystem.
+You can open the invite panel from the roster panel (lower left button) or directly via a separate call to the Oculus Platform Subsystem.

 ## 3. <a id="C3">Portals</a>